Anna Nolan: Early life

 When she was young Nolan's mother noticed that she always ran away when young males visited and rarely dated boys.
 She did eventually date two men.
 She joined a convent in the Sisters of Loreto, and has fond memories of her time there: "I loved the nuns and the work they did.
 They were the coolest group of women".
 She left after a drunken incident which confirmed for her that "the Catholic church has no place for women really".

 One year after leaving the convent, Nolan came out.
-Her mother asked her if she was gay one 1992 Saturday night about midnight when 22-year-old Nolan arrived home from her first night out in a gay bar.
+Her mother asked her if she was gay at midnight on saturday in 1992 when 22-year-old Nolan arrived home from her first night out in a gay bar.
 Her father was welcoming of her homosexuality, offering to accompany her on nights out if she wished and giving her the following advice, "Anna, never underestimate that there are people out there who hate gays, would like to hurt gay people and will never accept them.
 You don't have to mix with them, but they will always be there."
 These words returned to her when she was filming for the BBC in Australia and was accosted by "an Australian right-wing homophobe living in Melbourne – a very damaged character".